racket/rhombus/shrubbery/0000-shrubbery.md

  * An element created by `[]` is represented by `'braces` consed onto a group-sequence list.

- * A block created to follow `|` is wrapped in a 2-element list that contains `'bar` and the block.
+ * A block created to follow `|` appears immediately in an `'alts` list.

-Note that a block can only appear immediately in a `'group` list or in a `'bar` list that is immediately in a `'group` list.
+Note that a block can only appear immediately in a `'group` or `'alts` list.
 Note also that there is no possibility of confusion between symbol atoms in the input and `'group`, `'block`, etc., at the start of a list in an S-expression representation, because symbol atoms will always appear as non-initial items in a `'group` list.

 Here are some example shrubberies with their S-expression parsed
 representations: